christianjtr/tv-app/README.md

 ##### Live demo

-Click on the following link [GitHub page project](https://christianjtr.github.io/tv-app). **Note:** It's a mocked version of the project.
+Click on the following link [GitHub page project](https://christianjtr.github.io/tv-app).

+**Note:** It's a mocked version of the project, although we can deploy the front-end project and fetch data from our back-end services hosted.

 ##### Preview